jebkor/battletrackr/README.md

 <a href="https://github.com/jebkor/donate"><img src="https://img.shields.io/badge/$-donate-ff69b4.svg?maxAge=2592000&amp;style=flat" alt="donate"></a>
 </p>

 ## Introduction

 BattleTrackr.io is an web application made for all Dungeon Masters, Game Masters and the likes.
 It's a digital tool made to simplify the task of keeping track of the current health of the foes on the battlefield.

-## Supporting BattleTrackr.io

-Although BattleTrackr is an open-source project, you still have the option of supporting me, if you feel so inclined.
-Click the donate button on the top of this readme for more information.

 ## Contributing